jmurphzyo/Angular2OidcClient/README.md

         "typescript.tsdk": "./node_modules/typescript/lib"
     }
     ```

-5. Once these steps are complete make sure the settings inside `src/app/shared/services/auth.service.ts#L165` are set to your IdentityServer settings.
+Once these steps are complete make sure the settings inside `src/app/shared/services/auth.service.ts#L165` are set to your IdentityServer settings.

-6. Run `ng b` followed by `ng s` and everything should be working.
+Run `ng b` followed by `ng s`.
+Navigate to `http://localhost:4200/`.

 I added a brief section at the bottom of the auth service to show how to make authenicatied request using the Angular 2 request pipe line.

+You can also add the identity server settings inside the enviorment area so if you run a production build the urls would change over autoimatically.

 ## Additonal Info
 I also added a protected route to show how you can use this client to protect routes and redirect to unauthorized pages.